HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

 {{ figure_markup(
   image="cwv-cls.png",
-  caption="Real-user Core Web Vitals CLS", description="Bar chart represents real-user Core Web Vitals CLS.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRUiAdcUCSYyS7cQcQlE9uKeMSacgRudtf4pFRkIKKCt8Nw18qOod6TaAUL7tfm8pUbCPKShEN0jJOS/pubchart?oid=440775226&format=interactive", sheets_gid="1340534640", sql_file="core_web_vitals_passing.sql"
+  caption="Real-user Core Web Vitals CLS.", description="Bar chart represents real-user Core Web Vitals CLS for the five top measure SSGs.
+Next.js is 55.8% for desktop and 50.0% for mobile, Nuxt.js is 53.5% and 48.7% respectively, Gatsby is 71.1% and 65.7%, Hugo is 77.7% and 74.2%, and finally Jekyll is 83.7% and 81.1%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRUiAdcUCSYyS7cQcQlE9uKeMSacgRudtf4pFRkIKKCt8Nw18qOod6TaAUL7tfm8pUbCPKShEN0jJOS/pubchart?oid=440775226&format=interactive", sheets_gid="1340534640",
+  sql_file="core_web_vitals_passing.sql"
 ) }}

-{# TODO - this figure description should be described more #}

 Again, Jekyll shows great performance here.
 81.1% of mobile are good results.
 Followed by Hugo at 74.2%, Gatsby at 65.7%, Next.js at 50.0%, and Nuxt.js trailing the pack at 48.7%.